 Talking Heads: The Vent Haven Portraits, consisting of monumental portraits of ventriloquial figures housed in the Vent Haven Museum in Fort Mitchell, Kentucky, was Rolston’s first self-assigned photographic series.
-The work debuted at Diane Rosenstein Fine Art in Los Angeles, California, and has since traveled to venues in Miami and Berlin, among others.
+The work debuted at Diane Rosenstein Gallery in Los Angeles, California, and has since traveled to venues in Miami and Berlin, among others.
 Rolston’s third published monograph accompanied the exhibition.

 Hollywood Royale: Out of the School of Los Angeles, which includes Rolston’s fourth monograph, as well as a traveling exhibition, is a retrospective of his editorial portraits from 1977 to 1993.
 Edited by long-time Los Angeles–based gallerist and curator David Fahey, this series presents an array of portraits that capture the 1980s and its myriad talents.
 From Michael Jackson and Madonna to Prince, George Michael and Cyndi Lauper, the selection of images reflects the era.

 Art People: The Pageant Portraits is a series of emotionally-intimate portraits of participants in “Pageant of the Masters”, a tableaux vivants show that is part of an annual arts festival held in Laguna Beach, California.
 The project features dramatically-scaled color prints; one installation alone is over thirty feet wide.
 Ralph Pucci International exhibited this series in its Los Angeles gallery.